BalveerSinghYT/DSA/README.md

 Revised the LinkedList section that has been covered so far and practiced the problems.
 But no major increment in progress today. 😑

+## Day 36 - October 1st:

+🤷‍♀️ Sometimes, life throws curveballs! ⚾ Not able to dedicate time as planned for DSA.
+Today, circled back to revisiting the concepts of finding & removing duplicates and loops in the linked list.
+It's all about persistence! 📚🔄

 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻